Click here for the Glossary page

 The new centre now provides the main surgeries of the group practice although the branch surgery at Finedon remains.

-Services covered by the centre include child welfare and clinics, health education and ante-natal relaxation classes for expectant mothers.
+Services covered by the centre include child welfare and clinics, hearing assessment, health education and ante-natal relaxation classes for expectant mothers.

 At a later date, says Dr. McQuillan, family planning clinics, speech therapy, hearing sessions and possibly chiropody, will be added.